 - Use an em dash, also referred to as the dash, to precede a reference to an author

 - "I am simply a human being, more or less."—Saul Bellow, Herzog (1964)

-- Use em dashes to set of clauses that are logically and structurally independent, also
+- Use em dashes to set off clauses that are logically and structurally independent,

 - Tonight's program—a program that has won national acclaim—is underwritten . . .

 - He had a plan to win the game—a plan he hoped would work.